 The narcissist controls a person's behavior, thoughts and emotions and also will limit the information that is available to them.
 The emotional manipulation starts from the initial contact, making the victim feel all sorts of good things in relation to the narcissist.
 Later the emotional manipulation takes the form of making the victim feel bad, especially a lot of fear and guilt, in order to manage the behavior and thinking of the victim.
 The victim is guilted into doing what the manipulator wants and fear is used to keep the victim running around after the narcissist as well as to keep them in the relationship.
 This often works at the level of a phobia, that is a strong fear that has nothing to do with reality, in that the victim ends up being afraid that they cannot survive without the manipulator.

 Behavior control is typically established with a series of punishments and rewards by the manipulator.
-Behavior the narcissist wants to extinguish is punished by arguments, criticism, shouting, withdrawal, denial of benefits, threats, physical abuse and so on.
+Behavior the narcissist wants to extinguish is punished by various forms of verbal abuse such as arguments, criticism, shouting, withdrawal, denial of benefits, threats, physical abuse and so on.
 This occurs every time there are behaviors that are unwanted by the narcissist.
 Good behavior is rewarded every now and then, usually only often enough to keep the victim doing it.
 Sometimes the reward is not being shouted at or otherwise punished!
 The victim ends up thinking that they have had a good day if there wasn’t any arguing.
 This is obviously a horrible way to live!

 Information control is exercised first by isolating the victim from their friends and families so that information is coming mainly from the manipulator.
 Any contradictory information that the victim receives is ridiculed by the narcissist, or twisted, distorted or redefined to fit the ideas and beliefs of the the narcissist.
 In this way the victim hears only the narcissist's ideas over and over again and this repetition leads to the victim believing whatever the narcissist says.